lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 - `signatures`: An array of bytes65 ethereum signature.
 - `nonce`: An array of nonces from the address/es that signed the digests.
 This can be obtained via the `getNonce(address address, uint256 channel)` function.
 - `values`: An array of native token amounts to transfer to the linked [target](#target) contract alongside the call on each iteration.
+- `validityTimestamps`:	An array of uint256 formed of Two uint128 timestamps concatenated, the first timestamp determines from when the payload can be executed, the second timestamp delimits the end of the validity of the payload.
+If validityTimestamps is 0, the checks of the timestamps are skipped.
 - `payloads`: An array of calldata payloads to be executed on the linked [target](#target) contract on each iteration.

 _Returns:_ `bytes[]` , an array of returned as abi-decoded array of `bytes[]` of the linked target contract, if the calls succeeded, otherwise revert with a reason-string.